victoriamertens/100days/packages/weather-app/README.md

 In the project, I have included a file called 'Lambda.md' that has a skeleton of the two Lambda Functions (serverless functions) that run when I hit the API Gateway attached to it, as well as some notes on configurations I had to use to get it all up and running.

-Finally, to run this program from the root project (100 Days), you can run the command line: `yarn run weather` to host it locally on localhost:5173.
+Finally, to run this program from the root project (100 Days), you can run this series of prompts in the command line:

+`yarn install` to install dependencies for the project.
+`yarn run weather` to host it locally on localhost:5173.

+**A note: this project will not run properly if your browser automatically blocks location services.
+You will need to disable the block or click 'allow' when propmpted for request for geolocation.**

+You can also test the project by running:
+`yarn weather_test`

+Or test the coverage with:
+`yarn weather_coverage`

 ## Credits